Fodor's Expert Review Fort Clatsop–Lewis and Clark National Historical Park

 See where the 30-member Lewis and Clark Expedition endured a rain-soaked winter in 1805–06, hunting, gathering food, making salt, and trading with the local Clatsops, Chinooks, and Tillamooks.
 This memorial is part of the 3,200-acre Lewis and Clark National Historical Park and is a faithful replica of the log fort depicted in Clark's journal.
 The fort lies within a forested wonderland, with an exhibit hall, gift shop, film, and trails.
 Park rangers dress in period garb during the summer and perform such early-19th-century tasks as making fire with flint and steel.
-Hikers enjoy the easy 1½-mile Netul Landing trail and the more strenuous but still fairly flat 6½-mile Fort to Sea trail.
+Hikers enjoy the easy 1-mile Netul Landing Trail and the more rigorous but still fairly flat 6½-mile Fort to Sea Trail.